AndriiDa/final-project-eshop/README.md

 ### Run the backend
 mvn spring-boot:run
 ### Run the frontend
-in the final-project-eshop folder (you would need to use another terminal windows):
+in the final-project-eshop folder (you would need to use another terminal window):
 cd client
 npm start dev
 visit http://localhost:3000/